iulspop/slack-web-scraper/README.md

 ## Contributing

-To contribute to this project, please open an issue describing the features you want to add or code you want to change.
-Then we can discuss those changes before assigning someone to complete the task.
+Very open to contributions to this project!
+If you have questions, bug reports or features you want to see, please open an issue.
+If you want to contribute code, open a pull request and I'll review ASAP.

 ## License